Usually, I steer clear of modern bands and releases, with very few

 and unprofessional, which is exactly what is needed for this sort of music.
 One of the biggest mistakes made by a lot of 'retro'

 bands is that they play a bit too tight and have a sterile, modern sound to their albums, thus ruining the whole thing.

-"On the Back of Satan's Stallion" and "One Night in Salem" include some
+"On the Back of Satan's Stallion" and "One Night in Salem" include

-style of riff to another to create an obscure and hellish feeling.
+from one style of riff to another to create an obscure and hellish feeling.